"Of all the human realms, the most lawless is the

 The once proud city that Threll ruled now lies in ruins.

 Each clan village is ruled by the oldest male who is of the "true bloodline".
+This refers to a line descended from one of the original sixteen "sons of Threll".
 This position is commonly known as the clan father.
-The clan father rules free from restraint.
+The clan father rules free from restraint, but is often served by one or more shamans who act as advisors.
 He leads more by example and wisdom than by rules and the threat of force.
 He is only replaced upon death and then only by his own son.
-On those rare occasions when a clan father has no sons, he will choose his successor.
-There are currently sixteen separate clans, each of which holds one city of significant size (usually between one and ten thousand) and several small villages.
+On those very rare occasions when a clan father has no sons, he will choose his successor and the two will share the "blood bond" ritual wherein they share blood and, in effect, the successor becomes "of the true bloodline".

-Once each year, the heads of all sixteen clans will gather their closest advisors, councilors and guards and travel to the city of Bryerton to meet in the Council of Clans.
+Once each year, the heads of all sixteen clans will gather their shamans, councilors, sons and guards and travel to the city of Bryerton to meet in the Council of Clans.
 Failure to attend the Council is a great insult to the other clans.
 At the council, the clan fathers discuss threats to Bathynia, settle blood feuds, make trade agreements and generally try to impress the others.
 Sometimes tempers will flare over the bargaining table and an insult at the council has been known to end up resolved on the battle field.

 Each clan father rules with wisdom and experience tempered by common sense and tradition.
 The clan father sets up all rules and is relatively free from restrictions.
 He establishes the rules, passes judgment and decides upon punishment.
 Of course, his position is afforded him by his clan members.
 Any clan father whose leadership is compromised by insanity, possession or cruelty is quickly overthrown by the next oldest member of the true bloodline.